 No Shattenkirk is no problem for bigger, better Blues

-Toronto Maple Leafs left wing Matt Martin hits Washington Capitals defenseman Kevin Shattenkirk during the second period of Game 6 of an NHL hockey Stanley Cup first-round playoff series in Toronto on Sunday, April 23, 2017. less Toronto Maple Leafs left wing Matt Martin hits Washington Capitals defenseman Kevin Shattenkirk during the second period of Game 6 of an NHL hockey Stanley Cup first-round playoff series in Toronto on ... more Knowing Kevin Shattenkirk wasn't in their long-term plans, the St. Louis Blues traded the talented defenseman and braced for the immediate blow to their playoff hopes.
+Toronto Maple Leafs left wing Matt Martin hits Washington Capitals defenseman Kevin Shattenkirk during the second period of Game 6 of an NHL hockey Stanley Cup first-round playoff series in Toronto on Sunday, April 23, 2017.
+Sign up for a digital subscription to the RTD and get the region's most in-depth journalism for $8.99 a month.

 Add your comments below